nithinphilips/axiom/README.rst

 Known Issues
 ------------
-* Axiom does not support *Ad-hoc* schedules.
-* Axiom does not support skipping months in MONTHLY schedules.
 * The starting datetime is not the first recurrence instance, unless it does fit in the specified rules.
 They may cause the Axiom generated dates to deviate from TRIRIGA generated ones.